Design and Technology (Brentry)

 Design and Technology is a creative subject that encourages a more ‘hands on’ way of working when designing and manufacturing products.
 Students are engaged through carefully tailored activities which take account of their strengths to allow them to express their ideas independently.
 Alongside practical activities Design and Technology theory is introduced to allow students to better appreciate design in the wider world.
 Regular class discussions allow students to explore ideas and observations with guidance and this is complemented with written work which builds on their specialist Design and Technology vocabulary.

 St Matthias students sit a baseline assessment during their induction period which has been carefully designed to assess all areas within Design and Technology.
-This is used as a starting point to identify gaps I knowledge that can addressed during lessons.
+This is used as a starting point to identify gaps in knowledge that can addressed during lessons.
 Impact is measured through student engagement and regular assessment and feedback.
+With the workshop now open we have noticed a huge improvement in engagement as students learn skills that may be really relevant to them in their working lives.